scriptingstudio/PSCCalendar/show-calendar.md

 By this parameter you can select a case of the day names and month title.
 Valid values are `u`, `l`, `t` for uppercase, lowercase, and titlecase respectively.

 ### -Wide
-This switch selects display type of the calendar day names.
-By default `ShortestDayNames` property is used to display day names.
+This switch selects display type of the calendar day names. <br>`ShortestDayNames` property is used by default to display day names.
 The name width is 1 to 5 chars depending on the selected culture.
 Alternatively the width by `AbbreviatedDayNames` property is 2 to 5 chars depending on the selected culture.
-In PowerShell 7 the default display type is wide because one-char names can be not unique.
+In PowerShell 7 the default display type is wide because one-char names can be non-unique.

+### -Weekend
+Makes it possible to highlight specific days as weekend.
+<br>Value aliases are `d`,`%`,`ww` which are expanded to the array of "Saturday","Sunday".

+`d` is for `default`<br>
+`ww` is for `world-wide`

+### -Latin (experimental)
+Sets English titles as default that prevents incorrect screen text alignment for problem cultures.

 ## INPUTS
 ### Defined by the command parameters